tjmahr/dissertation/docs/12-aim1-methods.md

 visit, the examiner listened to the interactions between the child and caregiver in order to confirm the child's home dialect.
 Prompts to view the target image of a trial (e.g., *find the girl*) used the carrier phrases “find the” and “see the”.
-These carriers were recording in the frame “find/see the egg” and cross-spliced with the target nouns to minimize coarticulatory cues on the determiner “the”.
+These carriers were recorded in the frame “find/see the egg” and cross-spliced with the target nouns to minimize coarticulatory cues on the determiner “the”.
 The stimuli were re-recorded after the first year of the study with the same speakers so